Sydney University Labor Club: History

-From 2013 the Club was rocked by internal strife over political direction, with part of National Labor Students, the university Labor Left faction, leaving to establish a new grouping in Sydney Labor Students.
+From 2013 the Club was rocked by internal strife over political direction, with part of National Labor Students, the university Labor Left faction, leaving to establish a new grouping in Sydney Labor Students (now the Socialist Labor Society).
 A splinter club, the Young Workers' Club, formed in 2016 but ran for only one year because of low membership, with the Union deregistering it because of inactivity.
 More recently, the club has stabilised and become more active, and is associated with Young Labor Left.